Quantum corrections to symmetron fifth-force profiles: Classical symmetron model

 The action for the symmetron field takes the form \cite{khoury_2010}

-where \(g\) is the determinant of the Einstein frame metric \(g_{\mu\nu}\), \(R\) is the Ricci scalar, \(M_\text{Pl}\) is the reduced Planck mass and \(\mathcal L_\text{m}\) denotes the Lagrangian density of matter fields.
+where \(g\) is the determinant of the Einstein-frame metric \(g_{\mu\nu}\), \(R\) is the Ricci scalar, \(M_\text{Pl}\) is the reduced Planck mass and \(\mathcal L_\text{m}\) denotes the Lagrangian density of matter fields.
 These fields are minimally coupled to the Jordan-frame metric,

 which is related to the Einstein-frame metric by a positive rescaling \(A(\phi)^2\).
 By the stationary action principle, one obtains the equation of motion of the scalar field \(\phi\),